lyteword/chspurgeon-tod/volume-2/psalm-43.md

 ## Explanatory Notes & Quaint Sayings

 Whole Psalm.
 This Psalm is evidently a continuation or supplement to the preceding.
-In some MSS of Kenicott and de Rossi's, they are united, and make one Psalm. *George Phillips, B.D.*
+In some MSS of Kenicott and de Rossi's, they are united, and make one Psalm. *George Phillips, B. D.*

 **Verse 1.** *Judge me, O God, and plead my cause,* etc. Believers may appeal to God's justice, and plead God's righteousness.

-1\.Touching suffering wrongs of men.
+1\.
+Touching suffering wrongs of men.
 Touching suffering wrongs of men, believers may appeal upon these three grounds:

 (a) The injustice that men do to believers, is as well against *God's just nature*, as against the believers' ease.
 So their appeals to God are agreeable to God's enmity against injustice; therefore, his enmity concurs with their appeals.
 Ro 1:18.